lanrat/allxfr/README.md

   -parallel uint
         number of parallel zone transfers to perform (default 10) -psl
-        attempt AXFR from zones listed in the public suffix list, requires -ns flag -retry int
+        attempt AXFR from zones listed in the public suffix list -retry int
         number of times to retry failed operations (default 3) -save-all